turingschool/front-end-curriculum/lessons/module-3/react-advanced-lifecycle-methods-and-concepts.md

 - Teach each lifecycle method to the larger group
 - Learn about `componentDidCatch`, and how to use it

+## Learning goals

+- Be able to identify when each lifecycle method is called
+- Be able to give an example of how you might use each lifecycle method

 ## LifeCycle Methods: An Interactive Adventure